osu-cascades/dio-controllers/README.md

 ## Software Setup

 Flash the latest version of [Raspbian](https://www.raspberrypi.org/downloads/) onto the micro SD card and get your Pi set up by following the [documentation](https://www.raspberrypi.org/help/).
-(This will take about 30 minutes to download and install, this would be a good point to get up and get some coffee :coffee: )
-Note that these instructions did not use NOOBS, but used the Raspbian Stretch Desktop, directly imaged to the micro SD card.
+(This will take about 30 minutes to download and install, so this would be a good point to get up and get some coffee :coffee: ).
+Note that these instructions did not use NOOBS, but used the _Raspbian Stretch Desktop_, directly imaged to the micro SD card.

 Start the Raspberry Pi to ensure that it boots.